Title

 Republic Act No. 11926 imposes strict penalties for the willful and indiscriminate discharge of firearms, including higher penalties for military and law enforcement personnel acting outside official duties, while also mandating the cancellation of firearm licenses for offenders.

-The firearm license or permit shall be summarily cancelled, and the offender shall be perpetually disqualified from being granted any firearm license or permit.
+Any firearm license or permit issued in favor of the offender shall be summarily cancelled, and the offender shall be perpetually disqualified from being granted any firearm license or permit.

-The Separability Clause in Section 3 provides that if any part is held invalid or unconstitutional, the other provisions remain valid and subsisting.
+It ensures that if any provision or part is held invalid or unconstitutional, the other provisions not affected remain valid and subsisting.

-All laws, orders, proclamations, rules, and regulations inconsistent with this Act are repealed or modified accordingly.
+All laws, orders, proclamations, rules, and regulations (or parts thereof) inconsistent with RA 11926 are repealed or modified accordingly.

 Analyze Cases Smarter, Faster